IvanReyesP/Clases-de-equivalencia-en-app/README.md

 ---

 ## 🎯 Objectives
-- Ensure the correct functionality of the **vehicle reservation workflow**.
+- Ensure the correct functionality of the **Calculation of travel time and cost**.
 - Validate both **valid and invalid inputs** to check system robustness.
 - Evaluate the **user interface consistency and usability**.